 Some common legal defense tactics include the following:

-- Establishing that you were not driving under the influence: This defense can be used in conjunction with a defense to the hit-and-run charge.
+Establishing that you were not driving under the influence can work with a defense against the hit-and-run charge.
 In some cases, law enforcement may not have strong enough evidence to prove you were driving while impaired at the time of the accident.

-- Proving your arrest was unlawful: One of the strongest defenses to both a DUI charge and a hit-and-run charge is proving your constitutional rights were violated.
+One of the strongest defenses to both a DUI charge and a hit-and-run charge is proving the police violated your constitutional rights.
 An unlawful arrest may include an illegal search, failure to establish probable cause, failure to inform you of your rights during the arrest, and many more.

-- Establishing you were unaware of the accident: Not every hit-and-run accident is a major collision.
-In some cases, a car merely bumped into another in a parking lot.
-If it can be established that you were unaware of the motor vehicle accident and subsequent property damage, the hit-and-run charge may be able to be dropped.
+Not every hit-and-run accident is a major collision.
+Sometimes, a car merely bumps into another in a parking lot.
+If a lawyer can establish that you were unaware of the motor vehicle accident and subsequent property damage, the hit-and-run charge may be able to be dropped.